Fabr1ce/aws_emr_tutorial/README.md

 The cmd to submit work to the cluster (step 5) did not work at first so I used the console following these steps and figured out that I was using an s3 arn instead of an s3 URI in the CLI cmd above https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs.html#:~:text=To%20submit%20a%20Spark%20application%20as%20a%20step%20using%20the%20console

 10 - Using EMR serverless (I ran out of time and did not add the steps but this is the tutorial I used https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html).
+The trust policy and hive file in this repo are used in this part of the tutorial.